shrimo/SLAMBox/README.md

 # SLAMBox
-This application is designed for training, research, development using Simultaneous localization and mapping (SLAM) method
+This application is designed for use in education, research and development using the Simultaneous Localization and Mapping (SLAM) method.

 ![Screenshot01](screenshot01.png)